-B. Powers of the Disbursing Agent.
+- B. Powers of the Disbursing Agent.
 The Disbursing Agent shall have the power as of the Closing Date to: (i) file objections, settle, or otherwise resolve any Disputed Claims; (ii) make all distributions as required under the Plan; (iii) retain any Professionals on behalf of the Debtors as needed in the business judgment of the Disbursing Agent to wind-up the affairs of the Debtors; (iv) liquidate any remaining assets of the Debtors; and (v) take any other actions as required to obtain a final decree in the Bankruptcy Cases.
-Pursuant to approval of the Bankruptcy Court, the Disbursing Agent shall also have the power to abandon any of the remaining assets if such assets have inconsequential value and/or are uncollectible.

-C. Sources of Cash for Plan Distributions.
-Except as otherwise provided in the Plan or the Confirmation Order, all cash necessary for the Disbursing Agent to make payments pursuant to the Plan shall be obtained from the Sale Proceeds, the balance of the Lucky Liquidation Account, and, except for the Retained Assets, the liquidation of the Debtors' other assets existing, if any, as of the Confirmation Date

-D. Prosection and Preservation of Causes of Action.
-The Disbursing Agent shall be empowered, in the name of and on behalf of the Debtors, to investigate, file, prosecute and/or settle any Causes of Action including without limitation, the Avoidance Actions.
+Pursuant to approval of the Bankruptcy Court, the Disbursing Agent shall also have the power to abandon any of the remaining assets if such assets have inconsequential value and/or are uncollectible. - C. Sources of Cash for Plan Distributions.
+Except as otherwise provided in the Plan or the Confirmation Order, all cash necessary for the Disbursing Agent to make payments pursuant to the Plan shall be obtained from the Sale Proceeds, the balance of the Lucky Liquidation Account, and, except for the Retained Assets, the liquidation of the Debtors' other assets existing, if any, as of the Confirmation Date - Agent shall be empowered, in the name of and on behalf of the Debtors, to investigate, file, prosecute and/or settle any Causes of Action including without limitation, the Avoidance Actions.
 Pursuant to Section 1123(b)(3)(B) of the Code, any and all Causes of Action, including without limitation, Avoidance Actions, shall remain property of the Debtors and their respective Estates.
-All Causes of Action now or hereafter existing in favor of the Debtors and/or the Estates, including, but not limited to, (i) all Avoidance Actions, and (ii) any claim or Cause of Action arising out of, under or related to Chaudhry's prior ownership of ACH Restaurant Inc. or Hareem Restaurant Inc. and against Salauddin Janmohammed, are expressly preserved, and shall be continued, commenced and prosecuted in accordance with the Plan, by and in the discretion of, the Disbursing Agent.
+All Causes of Action now or hereafter existing in favor of the Debtors and/or the

+Estates, including, but not limited to, (i) all Avoidance Actions, and (ii) any claim or Cause of Action arising out of, under or related to Chaudhry's prior ownership of ACH Restaurant Inc. or Hareem Restaurant Inc. and against Salauddin Janmohammed, including, without limitation, for the avoidance and recovery of the value of Chaudhry's prior ownership interest, are expressly preserved, and shall be continued, commenced and prosecuted in accordance with the Plan, by and in the discretion of, the Disbursing Agent.
+This shall not impact the releases of IHOP and IHOP related Releasees under Article XIII of the Plan which shall be automatically effective on the Closing Date.

-VII.
+VIII.
 CONFIRMATION REQUIREMENTS AND PROCEDURES